ElsaB-Lab/fRagmentomics/README.md

 Plasma circulating cell-free DNA (cfDNA) analysis has transformed cancer care.
 The majority of cfDNA originates from hematopoietic cells, which complicates the interpretation of circulating tumor DNA (ctDNA) in the absence of matched sequencing from white blood cells.
 Recent work has demonstrated that ctDNA fragments have distinct size distribution profiles and 5’/3’ end sequences compared to healthy cfDNA fragments.

-However, there is currently no published tool that standardizes an in-depth analysis of these fragmentomic features in direct relation to the mutational status of each fragment for SNV and Insertion/Deletion (Indels).
+However, there is currently no published tool that standardizes an in-depth analysis of these fragmentomic features in relation to the mutational status of each fragment for SNV and Insertion/Deletion (Indels).
 This presents significant technical challenges, such as the lack of consensus on the representation and positioning of indels and the multiple approaches to calculating fragment size.

-**fRagmentomics** addresses this need by providing a standardized and user-friendly R package that integrates cfDNA fragment features (size, end sequences) with their specific mutational status (for both SNVs and indels).
+**fRagmentomics** provides a standardized and user-friendly R package that integrates cfDNA fragment features (size, end sequences) with their specific mutational status (for both SNVs and indels).
 By providing a framework for per-fragment analysis, fRagmentomics aims to support the interpretation of liquid biopsies and to help determine the origin of cfDNA fragments.

 ---